-Some things just make you feel all warm and homey inside.
-Things like warm oatmeal cookies, crisp on the outside and full of chewy goodness on the inside.
+Some cookies just make you feel all warm and homey inside.
+These Oatmeal Cookies with Pecans and Cranberries are crisp on the outside and full of chewy goodness on the inside.
 And there’s nothing like warm cookies fresh out of the oven to bring everyone together for a treat.

 I’ve tried so many recipes searching for the perfect oatmeal cookie and I’ve finally found it.
 Leave it Ina Garten, The Barefoot Contessa to have the best recipe!

-This recipe is from her cookbook, Barefoot Contessa Back to Basics: Fabulous Flavor from Simple Ingredients.
+This recipe is adapted from her cookbook, Barefoot Contessa Back to Basics: Fabulous Flavor from Simple Ingredients.
 It’s easy and the yummy results will have you knocking on a neighbor’s door to share the love!
 Pour an ice cold glass of milk or enjoy these with a cup of hot coffee or tea.
-And they’re the perfect cookie to slip in lunch boxes:)
+And they’re the perfect cookie to slip in lunch boxes:) I’ve made them a little more healthy by substituting spelt flour and coconut sugar for regular all purpose flour and granulated sugar.
+But, they taste amazing either way so whatever works for you!

 Ina makes hers with raisins but I much prefer sweetened, dried cranberries for their sweet/tart taste and chewy texture.
 Feel free to substitute raisins for the cranberries.